Kishwaukee River: Mammals

 Rabbit, woodchuck and skunk are all common along the river.
-The once common martin and prairie wolf no longer occur in the area.
+The once common martin no longer occur in the area and the prairie wolf is less common.
 White-tailed deer are numerous as they are over much of the state of Illinois.
 One of the smallest and fiercest mammals in Illinois is the shrew.
 Shrew will not hesitate to go after prey twice its size and four of the state's six shrew species can be found around the Kishwaukee River.
 Though none of the shrew species are endangered the tiny pygmy shrew has been called the "rarest shrew in Illinois."
 They have been collected along the Kishwaukee and their abundance suggests they may be more common than previously assumed.

 River otters

 Before 1987 the IDNR's records show no signs of river otter in the Kishwaukee River.
 The reason was that the Kishwaukee and its tributaries wandered through prairies with little or no tree cover.
 It was only once the prairies were farmed that trees began to thrive along the shores of the river, creating ideal habitat for river otters.
 Today the Kishwaukee provides habitat suitable for river otters.

 By 1997 the river otter had been sighted along the South Branch Kishwaukee River.
 In addition to tree cover river otters find ideal habitat in northern Illinois when it is isolated from the main river channel, has extensive vegetation, open water in winter, good water quality, suitable den sites and minimal human disturbance.